 #2 reveals one of the most dangerous warning signs in a deteriorating marriage...

-2. Lack of physical affection.
+2. Lack of physical affection could lead to adultery in marriage.

 If you and your spouse aren’t hugging, kissing, holding hands, etc., that’s a big warning sign.
 Frequent sexual intimacy is obviously important as well, but these smaller acts of everyday physical touch are so important to the physical and emotional connectedness that keep a husband and wife bonded.
 If your marriage is lacking in this area, start initiating physical contact.
 If your spouse doesn’t receive your advances with warmth, start conversations about the reasons why there’s a disconnect.
 A marriage starved of sex and other forms of physical affection is in a dangerous and vulnerable place.